Learn: Tomorrow's Calling

 Tomorrow's Calling explores the exciting journey into calling and discernment as we follow God and serve him in and through the Church of Scotland.
 You can order the publication on the St Andrews Press website.

 This publication includes a diverse range of first-hand accounts from those who have travelled the, at times, precarious path of discovering who we are, who God is, and how we serve in the world today.

-This is an opportunity to learn more about God, yourself and the Church with considered articles that explore the challenges, encourage and affirm.
+This is an opportunity to learn more about God, yourself, and the Church with considered articles that explore the challenges and also encourage and affirm.

 Tomorrow’s Calling is one of the highly popular Learn resources created by the Church of Scotland.
 Learn is an ongoing initiative from the Mission & Discipleship Council designed to support and encourage learning and discipleship within our congregations.
 The Learn initiative seeks to nurture in all a discipleship of development and loving service.
 It seeks to connect , resource , and inspire everyday members of the Church of Scotland - Keeping the local congregation at the centre of everything we do.

 Decade for Ministry

 The General Assembly of 2014, aware of the challenges facing both Ministry and the Church, declared a "Decade for Ministry" to begin in 2015.
 As part of this initiative, the Ministries Council (now the Faith Nurture Forum) was instructed to recruit and train 30 ministers of word and sacrament per year, and it responded to this challenge by focussing on vocations, finding new and innovative ways of encouraging people to think about their calling.